chromium/chromium/docs/security/sheriff.md

   lists get a reply (by someone; not necessarily the marshal themselves).
 See [go/chrome-security-emails](https://goto.google.com/chrome-security-emails) for a dashboard.
-  * Note: external emails will always come in on security@chromium.org as chrome-security@google.com is a Google-only list, but both need to be triaged.
+  * Note: external emails will always come in on security@chromium.org or security-dev@chromium.org, as chrome-security@google.com is a Google-only list, but all need to be triaged.
   * When triaging an email to be handled off of the list, make sure to bcc: the list that it arrived on, so that other people including future marshals can see that it has been handled.